slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9755-3/packetizer_raw_output.md

 Revise the APPEND command requirement so that acceptance of UTF-8 headers is explicitly conditioned on the client having successfully issued ENABLE UTF8=ACCEPT.

+**Severity:** Medium
+  *Basis:* The contradiction can result in servers or clients behaving inconsistently, leading to potential interoperability issues.

+**Confidence:** High

 ---

 ## Report 3: 9755-3-3